This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 |6th and after in order||5%||Up to 45%|

-Under the AMA, the first company that reports its involvement in a cartel violation to the JFTC before a dawn raid is entitled to full exemption from administrative surcharges (article 7-4, paragraph 1 of the AMA).
+Under the Leniency Programme of the AMA, the first company that reports its involvement in a cartel violation to the JFTC before a dawn raid is entitled to full exemption from administrative surcharges (article 7-4, paragraph 1 of the AMA).
 The second company to report before a dawn raid is entitled to a 20 per cent reduction of administrative surcharges, the third, fourth and fifth companies to report before a dawn raid are each entitled to a 10 per cent reduction, and the sixth company and after to report before a dawn raid is entitled to a 5 per cent reduction (article 7-4, paragraph 2 of the AMA).
-Even after a dawn raid, all companies that turn themselves in are entitled to a 10 per cent reduction of administrative surcharges as long as they are the fifth or earlier among both companies that self-reported before the dawn raid and companies that self-reported after the dawn raid, and the third or earlier among companies that self-reported after the dawn raid, and any other companies that turn themselves in are entitled to a 5 per cent reduction (article 7-4, paragraph 3 of the AMA).
+Even after a dawn raid, all companies that turn themselves in are entitled to a 10 per cent reduction of administrative surcharges as long as they are the fifth or earlier among both companies that self-reported before the dawn raid and companies that self-reported after the dawn raid, and are the third or earlier among companies that self-reported after the dawn raid, and any other companies that turn themselves in are entitled to a 5 per cent reduction (article 7-4, paragraph 3 of the AMA).
 An overview of the reduction rates under the Leniency Programme is described in Table 2.
 Application for leniency after a dawn raid is permitted only within 20 business days after the dawn raid.
-In practice, five of the available positions for leniency often become occupied on the same day as the raid or by the next day at the latest.

-Leniency applicants after a dawn raid must submit a Form 3 to the JFTC.
-Form 3 requires the same extent of comprehensive information as Form 2.
-However, as a matter of practice, the JFTC will accept a Form 3 with less comprehensive information accompanying submissions and allow the leniency applicant to supplement the information within 20 business days after the dawn raid.
+Leniency applicants after a dawn raid must submit Form 3 which requires the same extent of comprehensive information as Form 2.
+However, as a matter of practice, the JFTC will accept a submission with less comprehensive information accompanying submissions and allow the leniency applicant to supplement the information within 20 business days of the dawn raid.
 The definitive leniency status of an applicant after a dawn raid is also conditional on its continuing cooperation with the JFTC.
 All leniency application forms must be submitted in Japanese.

 As mentioned above, the definitive leniency status of a leniency applicant is conditional upon its continuing cooperation with the JFTC; the leniency applicant must cooperate until a cease-and-desist order or a surcharge payment order is issued (or until the JFTC issues a notice that it will not issue such orders, in the case of the first applicant).
-It is generally understood that leniency applicants have a duty to cooperate with JFTC investigations in the sense that the JFTC can require applicants to submit additional reports and materials, and that failure to do so, or submission of false reports or materials, will disqualify the applicants from receiving leniency.
-However, in practice, since the AMA does not require leniency applicants to proactively submit all information regarding the violation, the extent of required cooperation may not be as extensive as in some other jurisdictions.
+Failure to submit reports and materials when required by the JFTC, or submission of false reports or materials, will disqualify the applicants from receiving leniency.

 The JFTC also accepts oral leniency applications provided the JFTC deems there are special circumstances that make such type of application necessary.
 It is the JFTC’s policy never to disclose leniency materials in its possession upon the request of private plaintiffs or court orders, regardless of whether such requests are made in Japan or in foreign jurisdictions.
-If leniency applicants have a copy of a written leniency application form at their premises, however, that copy may be subject to discovery because the voluntary submission of documents to the JFTC may be deemed a waiver by the applicant of privilege by foreign courts such as the US courts.
-According to the JFTC, by reporting orally and retaining no written copies of leniency application forms, leniency applicants can avoid being subject to discovery obligations in relation to copies of leniency application forms.
+According to the JFTC, by reporting orally and retaining no written copies of leniency application forms, leniency applicants should be able to avoid being subject to discovery obligations in relation to copies of leniency application forms.

-The effect of the leniency programme stipulated by the AMA is to fully or partially exempt successful applicants from the payment of administrative surcharges, and technically the leniency programme has no relevance to criminal sanctions under the AMA.
+The effect of the Leniency Programme is to fully or partially exempt successful applicants from the payment of administrative surcharges, and technically the Leniency Programme has no relevance to criminal sanctions under the AMA.
 However, the JFTC has expressed its position in its policy statement regarding its criminal accusations, stating that the JFTC will not bring criminal accusations against the first applicant before a dawn raid.
-According to the policy statement, the employees and officers of the first applicant before a dawn raid will not be criminally accused as long as they are deemed to have cooperated with the JFTC’s investigations to the same extent as their employer.
-In this sense, the first leniency applicant is effectively exempted from criminal sanctions as well.
 It is at the JFTC’s discretion whether leniency applicants other than the first applicant before a dawn raid are subject to criminal sanctions.

 Reduction System for Cooperation in Investigation

-As mentioned above, the 2019 amendment to the AMA introduced a new system (Reduction System for Cooperation in the Investigation, article 7-5 of the AMA).
+The 2019 amendment to the AMA introduced a new system for reduction of administrative surcharges (Reduction System for Cooperation in the Investigation, article 7-5 of the AMA).
 Under this new system, a company that has applied for leniency (excluding the company that first applied (before a dawn raid)), may request a conference with the JFTC to discuss potential additional reduction rates taking into consideration the extent of the company’s cooperation, and enter into an agreement with the JFTC to that effect.
 Under this new system, companies that applied for leniency before a dawn raid may qualify for up to an additional 40 per cent reduction rate, and companies that applied for leniency after a dawn raid may qualify up to an additional 20 per cent reduction rate.

-Leniency applicants that wish to use this new system must file a Form 4 with the JFTC within 10 business days from the date the company has received a written notice from the JFTC confirming receipt of the submission of reports and materials required for the application for leniency.
-Form 4 simply indicates that the company is applying for a conference with the JFTC to discuss items required for the application of the Reduction System for Cooperation of Investigation.
+Leniency applicants that wish to use this new system must file a form (Form 4) with the JFTC within 10 business days from the date the company has received a written notice from the JFTC confirming receipt of the submission of reports and materials required for the application for leniency.

-With respect to the evaluation of to what extent the cooperation contributes to revealing the truth of the case, the JFTC will consider three factors, namely, whether the submission of reports and materials are: (i) specific and detailed; (ii) comprehensively cover items that would contribute to revealing the truth of the case such as items relating to the relevant product, manner of cartel conduct, participants, period, status of implementation of the violation, any other items concerning the violation, figures that form the basis of calculating the surcharge amount and surcharge rate; and (iii) can be established based on the reports and materials submitted by the company.
-Further details, such as examples of items that may be considered as items that would contribute to revealing the truth of the case and the reduction rate that the JFTC is likely to apply based on the consideration of the three factors above, (See Table 3) are provided for in the guidelines issued by the JFTC (the Guidelines to Reduction System for Cooperation in Investigation).
+With respect to the evaluation of to what extent the cooperation contributes to revealing the truth of the case, the JFTC will consider three factors, namely, whether the reports and materials submitted: (1) are specific and detailed; (2) comprehensively cover items that would contribute to revealing the truth of the case such as items relating to the relevant product, manner of cartel conduct, participants, period, status of implementation of the violation, any other items concerning the violation, figures that form the basis of calculating the surcharge amount and surcharge rate; and (3) can be established based on the materials submitted by the company.
+Further details are provided for in the guidelines issued by the JFTC (the Guidelines to Reduction System for Cooperation in Investigation).

 Table 3: Reduction rates according to the degree of contribution to revealing the truth of the case